MorpheusAIs/Docs/!KEYDOCS README FIRST!/FAQs & Guides/Guides/MOR/Mainnet/MOR Rewards Staking Mainnet Contract Guide.md

 ## Stake rewards for new Capital Deposit

 Before contributing stETH, you need to give the Morpheus Distribution contract an **approval**, for this you need to:
+- make sure you switched your wallet to the Ethereum mainnet;
 - go to the [stETH](https://etherscan.io/address/0xae7ab96520de3a18e5e111b5eaab095312d7fe84#writeProxyContract) contract;
 - open the **“Contract”** tab, then the **“Write as Proxy”** tab;
 - connect your wallet by clicking the **"Connect to Web3"** button.